 Do you have an example of an innovation in the public sector in Australia that you would like to share?
-As part of our Innovation Showcase, we’re seeking case studies that show something introduced to the public sector that involves a degree of novelty:
+As part of our commitment to sharing innovation journeys and stories we’re seeking case studies that show a degree of novelty being introduced to the public sector, viz:

-- Does it represent a significant change in how you worked, thought about a problem or how your organisation approached a policy/service?
+- Does it represent a significant change in how you worked, thought about a problem, or how your organisation approached a policy design or service delivery issue?

-- Does it show a significant improvement in what was done previously?
+- Does it show a significant improvement to what was done previously?

-- Does it involve the introduction of a substantially new technology, concept, or business/operating model?
+- Does it involve the introduction of substantially new technology, concepts, or business/operating models?

-The innovation might be something done purely within the public service, or something undertaken with partner organisations and networks (but the case study should come from the perspective of a public sector organisation).
+The innovation might be something done purely within the public service, or something undertaken with partner organisations and networks - and should come from the perspective of a public sector organisation).